 If you really want to get a good grasp on your natural hair then its important that you go a little deeper when trying to understand what your hair wants and what it needs.

 Learning how to grow high porosity hair is part of that.

 In order to fully understand your hair, you need to learn a little science behind it.
 Don’t get scared off by that.

 I’m not saying that you need to open up a science lab and begin putting your hair under the microscope but there a few basic things that you should be aware of when it comes to your natural hair.

 Knowing your hairs porosity level is really important.
 I have spoken about low porosity in the past but today I want to discuss high porosity hair and how to grow high porosity hair.

 To start off let’s take a look at what high porosity hair actually is.

 ***Please note that this site uses affiliate links if you would like to read the legal stuff you can find it here

-In simple terms, porosity is the ability at which your hair can retain moisture.
+In simple terms, porosity is the ability at which your hair can absorb and retain moisture.